 [Section 146E inserted by No. 20 of 1988 s.
 9; amended by No. 43 of 1996 s.
 20.]

 146F.
-Ballot papers deemed to be marked according to voting tickets
+Ballot paper deemed to be marked according to voting ticket

 Where an elector has marked his vote on the ballot paper under section 128(2)(b) the ballot paper shall be deemed to have been marked in accordance with the voting ticket registered for the purposes of the election in relation to the candidate or group whose voting ticket square the elector has marked.